Craghoppers NosiLife Pro Convertible III Pants - Pebble

 MILITARY is a premium dealer of Craghoppers.

-Craghoppers is a British brand specializing in outdoor clothing, founded in 1965 in Batley by Brian Gaskins and Roy Holmes.
-The turning point for the company was Chris Bonington's expedition to Mount Everest in 1975, during which the team used its clothing, which significantly strengthened the brand's position.
-In 1996, Kiwi pants were introduced to the range and quickly gained iconic status.
-Over the years, more than 10 million pairs have been sold.
-Craghoppers has become famous for its technological solutions, such as the AquaDry waterproof membrane, Wash & Wear quick-drying fabrics, SolarShield sun protection, and the NosiLife line, the world's first collection of clothing with permanent insect repellent.
-Since 2006, the brand has been working with Bear Grylls to design clothing tested in extreme conditions, including Survivor pants and lightweight jackets and shirts that are water and stain resistant.
-Craghoppers is also committed to environmental initiatives, supporting the Dian Fossey Gorilla Fund and using innovative CO₂Renu recycling technologies and NewHide tanning processes that significantly reduce water consumption.
+Craghoppers is a British brand specializing in outdoor clothing, established in 1965 in Batley on the initiative of Brian Gaskin and Roy Holmes.
+A breakthrough moment for the company was Chris Bonington's Mount Everest expedition in 1975, during which the team used its clothing, significantly strengthening the brand's position.
+In 1996, the Kiwi pants were introduced to the range, and they quickly gained iconic status.
+Over the years, more than 10 million pairs have already been sold.
+Craghoppers became known for technological solutions such as the waterproof AquaDry membrane, quick-drying Wash & Wear fabrics, SolarShield sun protection, and the NosiLife line, the world's first clothing collection with permanent insect-repellent treatment.
+Since 2006, the brand has cooperated with Bear Grylls, designing clothing tested in extreme conditions, including Survivor pants, as well as lightweight jackets and shirts resistant to water and dirt.
+Craghoppers is also involved in environmental initiatives, supporting the Dian Fossey Gorilla Fund and using innovative CO₂Renu recycling technologies and NewHide tanning processes, which significantly reduce water consumption.

 | Clothing style | Trekking |